eonil/Monolith.ObjectveC/README.md

 my reusable code.

 This source tree cares only one thing.
 Version consistency.
 This doesn't care anything else.
-Total size of this source code will grow large as like GBs, and total build time will take hours...

 Anyway for your convenience, each component libraries are currently separated in different repositories.
-You can composite them to build your own llight-weight version compositions.
+You can composite them to build your own light-weight version compositions.